coop-machine/coop-machine/README.md

  ### Test datasets

-we provides 2 scripts for testing purpose each inserting a dataset : 'correct_dataset.sql' and 'incorrect_dataset.sql'
+we provides 2 scripts for testing purpose each inserting a dataset : 'dataset_correct.sql' and 'daraset_incorrect.sql'

 ## Runtime environment